stfc/PSyclone/doc/psyad/user_guide/implementation.rst

    variable on the LHS of the assigment.

-In case 1, the adjoint is simply the active variable on the RHS being updated with the product of its multiplier in the TL expression with the left-hand active variable.
-For example, take the case:
+In case 1, the adjoint is simply the active variable on the RHS being updated with the product of its multiplier in the tangent-linear expression with the left-hand active variable.
+For example, take the
+case:

 .. math::